-What is a 3 Bet?
+What is 3-Betting?

 If you’re new to playing poker, you may not be familiar with the term “three-bet.”
 A three-bet (or 3-bet) typically refers to the first re-raise before the flop.
 Here’s how it works: if a player raises before the flop, you need to call, fold, or re-raise.
 If you re-raise, you are making a 3-bet, as you are the third bettor in the round.
 A subsequent raise would be considered a 4-bet, and so on.
 Sounds pretty straightforward, right?
 Let’s dive deeper.

-The Types of 3-Bets
+Types of 3-Betting

 You can make two types of 3-bets: the light 3-bet and the value 3-bet.

 A light 3-bet is when you 3-bet a hand, not for its value, but because you think you can get your opponent to fold.
-While this is the stated goal of every 3-bet, these hands rely on folds more than value 3-bets since they’re unlikely to be the best hand.
+While this is a stated goal of every 3-bet, these hands rely on folds more than value 3-bets since they’re unlikely to be the best hand.

 A light 3-bet doesn’t mean your hand is a pure bluff.
 Sometimes it is, and if you’re using a polarized 3-betting range, it probably will be, but it can also have some value.
 For example, hands like 54s, 87s, and T9s aren’t being 3-bet because they’re likely to be the best hand, but if they’re called, they have some postflop value.